-The purpose of the Mathematics Placement Test is to determine if your
+The purpose of the Mathematics Placement Test is to determine your

-first mathematics class at The University of Findlay should be
+first mathematics class at The University of Findlay.

 Who takes this test?

-All incoming students are to take this test.
+All incoming students must take this test.
 This test is optional only for theses students with precalculus or calculus college transfer credit

 When is the test taken?